alterNERDtive/EDDiscovery-wiki/Free-Voice-Control.md

 NOTE: You do not need Voice Attack to use this functionality, it's stand alone.

+NOTE: The voice pack is in English, and expects to work with a windows 10 computer which can recognise English, through its locale settings.
+If you want to use it with another language, its easy enough to change the phrases by editing them in the voice configuration settings accessible via the add-on menu.

 You can find all the commands supported by using Help | Free Voice Control Help menu option.

 You need to make sure any commands you want to say has an equivalent key binding in Elite Dangerous.
 A joystick binding won't work, it needs to be a keyboard key (due to Windows limitations).
 EDD will warn you if it can't find a key binding for a particular phrase - check the log window.